From SL's main menu, select 'Options' to open the configuration dialog. There are multiple tabs for the topics described in this document:

 but for some special applications you can enter the precise frequency here.

-Defines the clock source for timestamps (in spectra, waterfall time grid, and the "time"-function which is used in export data definitions).
-These options are avaliable:
+This field defines the source for timestamps (in spectra, waterfall time grid, and the "time"-function which is used in export data definitions).
+These options (and maybe more..) are avaliable:

 - Use audio sampling clock only: Gives the best resolution and almost no 'jitter' because the time is calculated from the count of audio samples, plus an "offset" to get date+time.
 If you use a 'calibrated' sampling rate, or even an external A/D converter, this option is the best choice.

 - Slowly pull towards PC's real-time clock: Provides a better long-term accuracy in some cases, especially if the audio sampling rate is drifting or not calibrated.
 With this option, the timestamps are always very close to the PC's real-time clock (usually one second or less).